 Comparative fault is the legal theory used when an injured plaintiff shares responsibility for causing the truck accident that led to their damages.
 There are many ways an injured motorist could share fault for a collision with a commercial vehicle.
 For example, a driver struck by a speeding truck could bear some responsibility if they were texting behind the wheel.

 Fortunately, state law allows you to pursue an injury claim regardless of whether you share some of the fault for the accident in question.
-As long as you are less than 50% at fault for the truck collision, you have the right to pursue an injury claim.
+You have the right to pursue an injury claim as long as you are less than 50% at fault for the truck collision.

-However, the court will reduce the amount of compensation you recover by your assigned degree of fault.
-In other words, a plaintiff that is 20% at fault will only recover up to 80% of their damages.
+However, the court will reduce the compensation you recover by your assigned degree of fault.
+In other words, a plaintiff bearing 20% of their accident’s fault may only recover up to 80% of their damages.

 Truck Accident Cases Are Complex and Challenging